imranmehdi5511/ESP8266/mqtt-sender/README.md

-# ESP8266 Sender with I2T Sensors Stack  -- HTTP Protocol
+# ESP8266 Sender with I2T Sensors Stack  -- MQTT Protocol

 ***ESP8266*** is one of the microcontrollers for IoT applications par excellence.
 Created and manufactured by Espressif, it was the first microcontroller of this company to become popular, it is widely used for both educational and industrial development due to its great versatility, reliability and very low cost.